-- We recently launched our 2021-2025 Strategic Framework with support from SRI Executive and KORE Global.
-Over the past several months, we’ve worked to ensure that gender equality, defined as the equal access to power, dignity, justice, rights, health, and opportunities for all persons, particularly girls and women in all their diverse sexual orientation, gender identity and/or expression, and sex characteristics (SOGIESC) identities, and intersectionality – taking into account how race, class, and gender identities create overlapping, intersecting, and interdependent systems of discrimination and oppression – are the guiding forces behind all aspects of our revised Strategy and our work over the next five years.
+- We launched our 2021-2025 Strategic Framework with support from SRI Executive and KORE Global.
+Over the past year, we’ve worked to ensure that gender equality, defined as the equal access to power, dignity, justice, rights, health, and opportunities for all persons, particularly girls and women in all their diverse sexual orientation, gender identity and/or expression, and sex characteristics (SOGIESC) identities, and intersectionality – taking into account how race, class, and gender identities create overlapping, intersecting, and interdependent systems of discrimination and oppression – are the guiding forces behind all aspects of our revised Strategy and our work over the next five years.

-- We are also strengthening and deepening our partnerships with a wider community of women’s rights organizations and movements, youth-led and LGBTQIA+ organizations, and advocates representing the intersectional identities of girls, women, and underrepresented populations in low-and middle-income countries.
+- We are strengthening and deepening our partnerships with a wider community of women’s rights organizations and movements, youth-led and LGBTQIA+ organizations, and advocates representing the intersectional identities of girls, women, and underrepresented populations in low-and middle-income countries.
 Our Five-Year Strategic Framework highlights and prioritizes the importance of co-creation and collaboration with partners, especially at the country level, throughout all of our programs.

 - We are continually acting on the over 140+ recommendations provided by our staff, Young Leaders, and intersectionality and DEI experts, which we refer to as "Our Transformation Roadmap.”
 The recommendations in the Roadmap were determined through our Transformation Task Forces, which covered DEI, intersectionality, fundraising, strategy implementation, communications, and partner engagement.
 On a quarterly basis, we identify and act upon top priorities identified collectively by staff.

-- On the week of 10 May, 2021, Women Deliver Board of Directors will launch a global open call for a new Board Chair and a Board replenishment.
-In addition to finding our next Board Chair, Perrett Laver will help us broaden the Women Deliver Board, so that our Board continues to be as diverse as the populations we serve.
+- On the week of 10 May, 2021, Women Deliver Board of Directors launched a global open call for a new Board Chair and a Board replenishment.
+In addition to finding our next Board Chair, Perrett Laver has helped us broaden the Women Deliver Board so that our Board continues to be as diverse as the populations we serve.